xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 val it : unit = ()
 ```

 Abstractly, we can describe the `CoffeeCup` class as a pattern enabling consumers—people who have an instance of the class—to subscribe to an event—when the cup is empty.
-This turns out to be very useful, and makes up the foundation of most graphical pro­ gramming environments (so-called event-driven programming).
-For example, win­ dowing systems allow you to provide functions to be called when a button is clicked or when a check box is toggled.
+This turns out to be very useful, and makes up the foundation of most graphical programming environments (so-called event-driven programming).
+For example, windowing systems allow you to provide functions to be called when a button is clicked or when a check box is toggled.
 However, our custom implementation of keeping a list of function values is clunky at best.

 Fortunately, the .NET framework has rich support for this pattern through the use of delegates and events.
 A delegate is very similar to F#’s function values.
 An event is simply the mechanism for calling the functions provided by all interested parties.